1- Department of Sports Injuries and Corrective Exercises, SR.C., Islamic Azad University, Tehran, Iran.

-2- Department of Sports Injuries and Corrective Exercises, Faculty of Physical Education and Sport Sciences, Allameh Tabataba'i University, Tehran, Iran.
+2- Department of Sports Injuries and Corrective Exercises, Faculty of Physical Education and Sport Sciences, Allameh Tabatabaei University, Tehran, Iran.

 Purpose: Optimized flexibility, a critical component of physical fitness, substantially influences sports performance and injury prevention.
-This study aimed to evaluate the immediate effects of static stretching (SS), massage, and foam rolling (FR) on hamstring muscle flexibility.
+This study aimed to evaluate the immediate effects of static stretching (SS), massage, and foam rolling (FR) on the flexibility of hamstring muscles.

-Method: This study was quasi-experimental with a pre-post-test design.
+Methods: This study employed a quasi-experimental, pre-test-post-test design.
 The statistical population consisted of football players with hamstring tightness.
-Thirty participants, aged between 17 and 25 years, were selected as research samples considering the incorporation and exclusion criteria and entered the study with full consent and awareness.
-The subjects were divided into three groups: SS, massage, and FR.
-The Straight Leg Raise (SLR) test assessed hamstring flexibility.
-A one-way ANCOVA was conducted to compare the three groups, with a significance level of p≤0.05.
+Thirty participants, aged between 17 and 25 years, were selected as research participants based on the inclusion and exclusion criteria and entered the study with full consent and awareness.
+The participants were divided into three groups: SS, massage, and FR.
+The straight leg raise test assessed hamstring flexibility.
+A one-way analysis of covariance (ANCOVA) was conducted to compare the three groups, with a significance level of P≤0.05.

-Results: The one-way ANCOVA revealed a significant difference in the immediate effects of three interventions [F (2,27) = 5.274, p<0.05].
-The Bonferroni post hoc pairwise comparison revealed that the SS group showed significantly greater flexibility improvement than the FR group (p=0.004).
-Additionally, in contrast to the massage group, SS performed better (p=0.04).
-However, the Bonferroni post hoc test did not find a significant difference between the massage and FR groups (p=0.289).
+Results: A ANCOVA revealed a significant difference in the immediate effects of three interventions (F2, 27=5.274, P<0.05).
+The Bonferroni post hoc pairwise comparison revealed that the SS group showed a significantly greater improvement in flexibility than the FR group (P=0.004).
+Additionally, compared to the massage group, SS performed better (P=0.04).
+However, the Bonferroni post hoc test did not find a significant difference between the massage and FR groups (P=0.289).

 Conclusion: Compared to massage and FR, SS seems to be a suitable option for increasing immediate flexibility in football players with hamstring tightness.